Farming in the Roman economy

 Roman businesses – textile factories and working women

 Rich people and their slaves also lived in the towns.
 Most of these rich people owned a lot of land, and rented it out to poorer farmers, or made their slaves farm it.
-Some of the rich people ran businesses, making clothes or tools in factories.
+Many of the rich people ran businesses, making clothes or tools in factories.
 Some rich people owned mines, and had thousands of slaves digging up gold and silver, iron, salt, coal, copper, tin, and other things in mines.
 Many people were involved with fishing.
 Others worked in factories processing fish into a fish sauce called garum.

 The Roman Empire and international trade

 Even ordinary farmers could afford a lot of these things.